When to Replace Pool Filter Sand: Complete Change Schedule

 4. Inspect and clean laterals: Check the lateral assembly for cracks or damage.
 Clean any remaining sand or debris from the laterals using a garden hose.

 6. Install proper sand amount: Most residential filters require 150-300 pounds of sand.
 Check your filter manual for exact specifications.
-Sand should cover laterals by 2-3 inches but not exceed 2/3 of tank height.
+Sand should cover laterals by 2 inches (check manufacturer specifications) but not exceed 2/3 of tank height.

 7. Reassemble and test system: Replace tank lid, reconnect plumbing, and run initial backwash cycle for 3-5 minutes until water runs clear, then rinse for 1-2 minutes before returning to filter mode.